-I'm a service designer at Adaptive Path at Capital One in San Francisco.
+I'm a service designer at Getaround in San Francisco.

 Service designers are responsible for the research, design, and business strategy that goes into user experiences.
 My work is both theoretical and practical.
 I focus on the UX design, user research, and design strategy that together make a better user experience possible, across channels, within the context of business realities.